Shuunen/repo-checker/README.md

 - [ ] add nbFixes to the report
 - [ ] apply the same "expected" logic in thanks into badges, code will be clearer
 - [ ] test the readme fix-ability in UT
-- [ ] no need to create a repo-checker.config.js with this content
 - [ ] can check the latest version of repo-check in package.json
 - [ ] suggest [xo](https://github.com/xojs/xo) ?
 - [ ] check last tag, suggest to tag if last one is old